smclab/react-faceted-token-input/docs/usage.md

   ```

 * `dropdownArrow`: this represent the symbol that is present if the token has a
 dropdown.
-It can be a string or HTML.
+It can be a string or JSX.
 Its default value is:

   ```
     ' ▾'